-j.
+i.
 Emergency Leave

-When any event or circumstance at a work site, such as a natural disaster or medical quarantine, restricts an employee from reporting to work at his/her assigned building, the district will provide options to prevent loss of pay or paid leave such as:
+When any event or circumstance at a work site, such as a natural disaster or medical quarantine, restricts an employee from reporting to work at their assigned building, the district will provide options to prevent loss of pay or paid leave such as:

-- 1. The district will assign the employee(s) an alternative site(s) and/or position(s) until the employee(s) is (are) able to return to his/her (their) assigned building. - 2.
+- 1. The district will assign the employee(s) an alternative site(s) and/or position(s) until the employee(s) is (are) able to return to their (their) assigned building. - 2.
 The district will provide an opportunity for the employee to make up the day(s) on non-contracted days. - 3.
-The district may assign the employee to work as a substitute until the employee is able to return to his/her assigned building.
+The district may assign the employee to work as a substitute until the employee is able to return to their assigned building.